Chart Color Schemes

 Cultural Diversity

-East Gosford's cultural diversity was above average, with 24.0% of its population born overseas and 14.0% speaking a language other than English at home.
-Christianity was the main religion in East Gosford, comprising 53.6%, which is similar to Greater Sydney's 53.4%.
+East Gosford had a cultural diversity index above average, with 24.0% of its population born overseas and 14.0% speaking a language other than English at home.
+Christianity was the predominant religion in East Gosford, comprising 53.6% of the population, slightly higher than the Greater Sydney average of 53.4%.
 The top three ancestry groups were English (29.1%), Australian (25.1%), and Irish (9.9%).

 Frequently Asked Questions - Diversity